QuickBooks Blog

 Understand annual percentage yield

-To assess your bank account options, you need to understand the annual percentage yield (APY).
+To assess your bank account options, you need to understand the competitive annual percentage yield (APY).

 APY is the rate of return (interest) you earn on business savings accounts, business checking accounts, and certificates of deposit (CDs).
 The APY rate assumes that your interest is reinvested in the account, which means that interest compounds.

 It’s important to understand APY so that you can compare the interest rates offered on bank products.
-For example, QuickBooks Checking offers an industry-leading rate on Envelope balances.
+For example, QuickBooks Checking offers a competitive APY on Envelope balances.

 Review minimum balance